 Meet Cuckoo—An Embedded Open-Source Lap Timer

-As the embedded team in Polidea, we always wanted to work on a project just for fun, to explore new territories, or prove that some crazy idea can become a working device.
+As the embedded team in Polidea, we always want to explore new territories, or prove that some crazy idea can become a working device.

 After dismissing a few initial ideas, we decided to solve the issue of measuring lap times on race tracks during public track days.
 For anyone not familiar with the idea of a track day, it is an event during which anybody can use a race track to test out their car and driving skills.
-The problem is that the organizers do not always provide the lap timing devices, and even if they are, they do not give you instant feedback on your performance.
+The problem is that the organizers don’t always provide the lap timing devices.
+Even if they are, they do not give you instant feedback on your performance.
 Sometimes, even the summary of the whole driving session is not available, and drivers only get their best lap time.

 Moreover, these devices need special equipment mounted near the finish/start line.
 Of course, numerous mobile apps measure lap times and other parameters like speed, g forces in the corners etc. The problem is, they do not seem to be very accurate.
 External GPS devices can be attached to the mobile phone to increase accuracy, but they tend to be very expensive.
 We knew we could create something better within a reasonable price range and still have some fun with it.